antmicro/rowhammer-tester/README.md

 This command will generate intermediate files & simulate them with Verilator.

-WARN: Repositry has included wrapper script around `sudo` which disallows LiteX to mess with host network configuration.
-This forces user to manually configure TUN interface for valid communication with simulated device:
+WARNING: The repository contains a wrapper script around `sudo` which disallows LiteX to interfere with the host network configuration.
+This forces the user to manually configure TUN interface for valid communication with the simulated device:

 1. Create TUN interface:
 ```